-The idea is that once he’s in that angry, agitated state, he’s thinking that you’re the enemy, that you don’t understand, and he’s blaming you.
-He sees himself as the victim, and there’s nothing you can do at that moment to change him.
-He’s going to think what he’s going to think.
+The idea is that once they’re in that angry, agitated state, they’re thinking that you’re the enemy, that you don’t understand, and they’re blaming you.
+They see themselves as the victim, and there’s nothing you can do at that moment to change them.
+They’re going to think what they’re going to think.

 As soon as you extract yourself from the argument, there’s nothing to yell about.
-Your child may walk around the house shouting for a few more minutes, but if you don’t respond to it, most of the time he’s going to quiet down.
+Your child may walk around the house shouting for a few more minutes, but they usually quiet down if you don’t respond to it.

 Don’t try to talk your child out of his anger.
-Don’t try to reason him down.
-Reasoning just gives your child a feeling of false power and more of a sense that he’s in control and you’re not.
+Don’t try to reason with them.
+When you try to reason, you give your child a feeling of false power and more of a sense that they’re in control, and you’re not.

 Related content: Angry Kids: 7 Things Not To Do When Your Child Is Angry